forza-painter/forza-painter/README.md

 ## There are some wild conflicts happening around the world right now; Stay safe and be kind to others.

 #### NEW
+- 🐞 Added support for the new Steam version (thanks to the kind game donation by `Arrow Skye`)
-- 🐞 Added support for the new Microsoft Store and XBox versions (*Steam currently untested)
+- 🐞 Added support for the new Microsoft Store and XBox versions ~~(*Steam currently untested)~~
 - ✅ Replaced all of the old GUI with OpenGL + Dear ImGui
 - ✅ Replaced the old StretchBlt preview system
 - ✅ Some minor improvements